South Gare: Sands

-South Gare & Coatham Sands is a Site of Special Scientific Interest.
-The dunes on the eastern flank are protected by three slag banks close to the breakwater, known as the German Charlies that are partly exposed at low tide.
+South Gare & Coatham Sands are a Site of Special Scientific Interest.
+The dunes on the eastern flank are protected by three slag banks close to the breakwater known as the German Charlies, partly exposed at low tide.

-The name German Charlies was applied after a First World War incident involving a German ship that ran aground on them.
+The name German Charlies was applied after a First World War German ship ran aground on them.

 There is a gas pipeline through the SSSI sand dunes.

-On the inner side of the breakwater is Bran Sands known for its bird life and the wooden wreck of a ship in the sands.
+On the inner side of the breakwater is Bran Sands, known for its bird life and the wooden wreck of a ship in the sands.

 A number of underwater wrecks lie off South Gare.

-Land-formation and wildlife
+Land formation and wildlife

 The land is made from thousands of tons of basic slag from blast furnaces.

-The high limestone content of the slag produces a base rich soil that is attractive to lime loving plants.
+The high limestone content of the slag produces a base-rich soil attractive to lime-loving plants.

-The area consists of tidal mudflats, scrub, grassland, sand dunes, rocks and freshwater and saltwater pools, and attracts a very wide range of birds.
+The area consists of tidal mudflats, scrub, grassland, sand dunes, rocks and freshwater and saltwater pools and attracts a very wide range of birds.